MinhQNguyen86/image_comparison/README.md

 ## About
 image_comparison looks through pairs of images and deletes duplicates.
 Outputs a csv file containing information about similarities between pairs.
+Requires a folder of images and a csv file containing the name of the images to be compared.
 ## Requirements & Installation
 Python 3.4+ and pgmagick.
 ### Windows